Youth Drama Club

 We offer the Arts Award Qualifications (Levels Explore – Gold) across Passing the Baton Youth Arts Programmes.
 Young people participate in a range of art forms, including Drama, Music & Circus which develop communication teamwork and collaboration skills.
 Throughout the Arts Award journey participants reflect upon and develop their work; essential skills for further study & workplace opportunities.

-- 3 young people achieved their Explore Arts Award with DIY’s Youth Drama Club – partially completing their portfolio’s whilst working remotely during Lockdown!
+Last year, in 2020, three young people achieved their Explore Arts Award with Youth Drama Club – partially completing their portfolio’s whilst working remotely during Lockdown!

 Circus Tricks! is a Circus Inspired Music and Drama Project.
 It is aimed at children and young people with learning disabilities.
 Circus Tricks is a series of animated videos and a participatory activity pack that can be done with young people at home, in a classroom or in a youth club setting.